Supporting Guidance: employer compliance: guidance by subject: letter of offer: acceptance

 - a Customer Compliance Manager (CCM).
 The CCM may be the same grade or a lower grade than the tax specialist or caseworker.

-In all cases when the papers are returned with the settlement authorised, you should
+In all cases when the settlement has been authorised, you should:

 - complete the Class 6 Contract Settlement Stencil